Maximizing Your GardenComm Membership

 Face it…we can all get really comfortable doing the-same-old-same-old.
 Yet, when you’re surrounded and supported by hundreds of innovative doers, it’s impossible not to be inspired and invigorated.
 Jumpstart your business, skills and creativity!

 - Reach out in our members-only forum, Communities and start a conversation.
 Post about your goals as a garden communicator

 - Contact your regional directors and let them know of your particular interests and goals.
 They can connect you with other members who are willing to have conversations about your objectives and answer questions.
-You can also contact GardenComm headquarters and learn more about how to get involved on GardenComm Committees and connected with other members.
+You can also learn more about how to get involved on GardenComm Committees and connected with other members.

-- Form your own mastermind or special interest group with other members.
+- Form your own power circle or special interest group with other members.
 If you want group support and encouragement about a particular pursuit or topic, meet regularly with others who are of similar mind.
-Such meetings can be done via Skype or through regular conversations on the Communities Forum.
-For more information about how mastermind groups work, contact C.L.
+Such meetings can be done via Zoom, Skype or through regular conversations on the Communities Forum.
+For more information about how power circles work, contact C.L.
 Fornari: email@example.com.

-- Join regional and connect meetings as frequently as possible.
+- Regional and connect meetings are a great way to meet in-person when we can and virtually.
 These meetings, held across GardenComm’s seven geographical regions, feature exclusive tours of renowned gardens and horticulture facilities, insightful education to help you build your career and one-on-one networking with professionals from across the communications and horticultural spectrum.

 - Attend the Annual Conference & Expo.
 Held in locations across the United States annually, the Annual Conference & Expo is jam-packed with gardens, education, plants, products and people.
 Most members will tell you that once they attend one conference, they find such a wealth of experiences and opportunities that they are determined to attend every year.